Middle School Curriculum

 Intro to Mandarin Chinese

-This course is designed for students with little or no Chinese language skills.
-The course will provide a beginning to their journey learning the language and exploring the very diverse and ancient culture.
-The course focuses on providing students with the opportunity to attain very basic Chinese language skills and a basic concept of Chinese culture.
-Students will be introduced to the Chinese phonetic system and calligraphy writing system as well.
+This course is designed for students with little or no Mandarin Chinese language skills.
+It provides a beginning to their journey learning the language and exploring this very diverse and ancient culture.
+The course focuses on providing students with the opportunity to attain very basic Mandarin Chinese language skills and a basic concept of Chinese culture.
+Students are introduced to the Chinese phonetic system and calligraphy writing system as well.
 At the completion of this course, students should be able to engage in basic current tense conversations in Chinese.
-This course is recommended for 7th grade students planning to take Mandarin Chinese 1 in 8th grade.
-(Course availability subject minimum course enrollment numbers.)
+This course is recommended for 7th grade students planning to take Mandarin Chinese I in 8th grade.
+(Course availability is subject to minimum course enrollment numbers being met.)

 Mandarin Chinese 1